RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab4.2_trafficsplitting.md

 ## Feature Fix

 The code to fix the performance issue of the user profile service has already been written for you.
-Navigate to the repo directory:
+Navigate to the workshop directory:
 ```
-cd $HOME/openshift-microservices
+cd $HOME/openshift-microservices/deployment/workshop
 ```

 Check out the 'feature_fix' branch: